 3.2.4.4.
-Reaction rate assays in pFI batch format: Catalytic determination of manganese and enzymatic assays
+Reaction rate assays in pFI batch format: Catalytic determination of manganese by malachite green spectrophotometry

 In this section we introduce, for the first time, the reaction rate (RR) method in pFI batch format.
 While majority of flow-based assays are based on near equilibrium conditions, there are two reasons why an assay must be based on the initial reaction rate measurement:

-• When reaction rate is too slow or
+• When the reaction rate is too slow to achieve a practical sampling rate

-• When specific activity of a catalyst is to be determined
+• When the concentration of a catalyst or its activity is to be determined

 Malachite Green Spectrophotometry